-To reduce the carbon factor, Gevo has partnered with wind turbine company Juhl Energy to provide renewable electricity through wind power for our plants as we develop them.
+To reduce the carbon factor, Gevo has partnered with wind turbine company Zero6 Energy (formerly known as Juhl Energy) to provide renewable electricity through wind power for our plants as we develop them.
 Whenever possible, we want to ensure the transmission wire from the wind turbines goes directly to our plant, so it meets all the requirements for counting toward sustainability.
-Farmers who keep livestock as a complement to growing corn have a natural source of inexpensive fertilizer from manure that keeps the nutrients from the corn on the farm, without trucking in synthetic fertilizers.